For those who are just finding this page or need a summary of what steps we went through to get to where we are today, here is a review...

 If your baby has an underlying syndrome, your doctor may recommend regular follow-up visits after surgery to monitor head growth and check for increased intracranial pressure.
 Head growth will be routinely monitored at well-child visits.

 The day we came home from the hospital.
+Two days after her endoscopic surgery WOW!
+What an improvement! |

 No comments: